waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - Stepping on the trigger tile at (29, 33) while the bird is despawned does not make it reappear.
 (Verified Turn 19145)

 ## Untested Mechanics & Hypotheses (Post-Reflection Update)
-- Test `VOID` tiles by attempting to walk into them to confirm they are impassable.
 - Interacting with the Farfetch'd at (29, 22) from the left at (28, 22) makes it say 'Kwaa!' and then despawn, resetting the puzzle.
 - Interacting with the Farfetch'd at (28, 31) from the right at (29, 31) makes it say 'Kwaa!' and then despawn, resetting the puzzle.